poisonzzw/RXSSNet/README.md

 # RXSSNet
-# MS-IRTNet
-The code of paper 'MS-IRTNet: Multi-Stage Information Interaction Network for RGB-T Semantic Segmentation'.
+The code of paper 'A Novel RGB-X Semantic Segmentation Network With Cross-Modal Feature Reweighting and Local-Global Feature Aggregation'.

 # Abstract
-The complementary information from RGB and thermal images can remarkably boost semantic segmentation performance.
-Existing RGB-T segmentation methods usually use simple interaction strategies to extract complementary information from RGB and thermal images, which ignores recognizability features from different imaging mechanisms.
-To address these problems, we propose a multistage information interaction network for RGB-T semantic segmentation called MS-IRTNet.
-MS-IRTNet has a dual-stream encoder structure that can extract multistage feature information.
-To better interact with multimodal information, we design a gate-weighted interaction module (GWIM) and a feature information interaction module (FIIM).
-GWIM can learn multimodal information weights in different channels, while FIIM integrates and fuses weighted RGB and thermal information into a single feature map.
-Finally, multistage interactive information is fed into the decoder for semantic prediction.
-Our method achieves 60.5 mIoU on the MFNet dataset, outperforming state-of-the-art methods.
-Notably, MS-IRTNet also achieved state-of-the-art results in tests of daytime images (51.7 mIoU) and nighttime images (62.5 mIoU).
-The code and pre-trained models are available at https://github.com/poisonzzw/MS-IRTNet.

-# Requirements
-CUDA 11.2，torchvision 0.13.1，Tensorboard 2.9.0，Python 3.9，PyTorch 1.12.1。
+Existing multimodal semantic segmentation methods show significant progress in fusing information from RGB and other specific image types (such as Thermal images).
+However, these methods often exhibit limited generalization performance when applied to more general RGB-X semantic segmentation tasks.
+To address this challenge, we propose a novel RGB-X semantic segmentation network that can be generalized well to different cross-modal sensor combinations such as RGB-Thermal, RGB-Depth or RGB-Polarization.
+In order to ensure that the proposed algorithm can adapt to the fusion of different cross-modal data types, a Cross-Modal Feature Reweighting Module is proposed to adaptively reassign weights to cross-modal features by calculating the cosine similarity of RGB and X feature information.
+Next, the weighted RGB and X features are fed into the Local-Global Feature Aggregation Module (LAM) for local interaction and fusion.
+To understand the contextual information more comprehensively, we add Cross-modal Global Prior Information to LAM as a supplement to achieve more robust information fusion.
+Finally, this paper proposes a Progressive Linear Projection Decoder to improve the segmentation performance through stepwise decoding.
+Extensive experiments on six multimodal semantic segmentation datasets demonstrate the proposed algorithm's effectiveness and generalization ability, with state-of-the-art results on the MFNet, PST900, FMB, Cityscapes and ZJU datasets.
+The source code of the algorithm will be made available at https://github.com/poisonzzw/RXSSNet for public access.

 # Dataset
 The MFNet datesets for RGB-T semantic segmentation could be found in [here](https://www.mi.t.u-tokyo.ac.jp/static/projects/mil_multispectral/)。